PerfectlySoft/PerfectDocs/guide/dir.md

 ### Creating a Directory

-Creates the directory using the provided permissions.
+`create` creates the directory using the provided permissions.
 All directories along the path will be created if needed.

-The following will create a new directory with the default permissions (Owner: read-write-execute, Group and Everyone: read-exexute.
+The following will create a new directory with the default permissions (Owner: read-write-execute, Group and Everyone: read-execute.

 ``` swift
 let newDir = Dir("/path/to/directory/newDirectory")